SSWConsulting/SSW.Rules.Content/rules/groups-in-microsoft-365/rule.md

 Microsoft 365 groups are for collaboration between members of the group.
 When you create a Microsoft 365 group, you get a number of shared resources - including an inbox, a calendar, and a shared workspace for files.
 You can create a Microsoft 365 Group with or without a Team attached to it - or you can add a Team later.

-Microsoft 365 Groups are recommended by Microsoft, and they are often the best choice if you're not sure which group to choose.
+Microsoft 365 Groups are recommended by Microsoft, and they are often the best choice if you're not sure which group type to choose.

 ### Distribution groups